The first sign of Spring comes, in the middle of January. The little lambs appear on the pastures, which I love to photograph.

 Looks like sheep breeding season just started in Co.
 Carlow.
-Everywhere in the pastures you can see white spots in the distance walking in groups on the grass.
-While I am already used to the presence of adult sheep, the little ones that have just been born recently make me take out my camera.
+Everywhere in the pastures, you can see white spots in the distance walking in groups on the grass.
+While I am already used to the presence of adult sheep.
+The little ones that have just been born recently make me take out my camera.
 No wonder, lambs are wonderful.

-The most common breed of sheep in Ireland is the Scottish Blackface, easily spotted due to its black head and legs – just like the famous claymation ‘Shaun the Sheep’ from the creators of ‘Wallace and Gromit.
+The most common breed of sheep in Ireland is the Scottish Blackface.
+They are easily spotted due to their black head and legs.
+Just like the famous claymation ‘Shaun the Sheep’ by the creators of ‘Wallace and Gromit’.